Posillipo: 19th century

 In 1820 the southern portion of the property was purchased by a well-known Neapolitan archaeologist, cavaliere Guglielmo Bechi, and his name was associated with the Villa for more than half a century.
 He did much excavation, but again without publication of results.

 In 1841 more methodical excavations were begun on the adjoining property to the west of the ancient lane that led down the valley from the "Tunnel of Sejanus" to the sea.
 The principal buildings of that part of the Villa were soon brought to light; the Theatre, an Odeon, and the remains of a Portico overlooking the sea.
 An oblong building called the temple was also found along with the remains of an aqueduct.

 In about 1870 the Marchese del Tufo opened a quarry for pozzolana clearing away the central part of what had been a broad continuous terrace along the south front of the property in Roman times.
 The buildings that stood on the hillside above the terrace, including the southern part of the baths, fell down the slope into the sea.

 Roman Pausilypon

-The archaeological park is one of the most beautiful places in the city and along the coast of Posillipo.
+The archaeological park is located along the coast of Posillipo, offering views of the surrounding coastline and archeological landscape.

 Among the most important sites are the "cave of Sejanus", the underwater park of Gaiola, the imperial villa of Pausilypon (including the odeon, theatre) and the Palace of the Spirits.